 Kashmir Rug aus reiner Seide

-Floral Kashmir Rug runner from reiner Seide, old rose with border
+Floral Kashmir Rug runner from reiner Seide, beige with field pattern and border

 |Place of origin|

 |Size||253 cm x 63 cm (= 1.59 qm)|

 |Material||Flor: pure silk|

 |Coloring||beige, light brown|

 The mountainous region of Kashmir in the Himalayas is divided, with one third as a province belonging to Pakistan, while the other two thirds form the union state of " Jammu and Kashmir", belonging to India.
 The population of the larger state is predominantly Muslim and is striving for independence.
 Hand knotted rugs come exclusively from the Indian part of Kashmir and are mainly knotted in the provincial capital of Srinagar and vicinity.
 The silk rugs of Kashmir, which are usually made on a cotton base, are famous.